ipfabric/docs/docs/IP_Fabric_Settings/administration/users.md

+---
+description: This section contains information how to manage IP Fabric users.
+---

 # Local Users

 **Local Users** page enables you to create or modify users including default admin, LDAP and SSO accounts.